fnproject/tutorials/grafana/README.md

 For each type of metric, the dashboard displays two separate graphs, one above the other:

-* The graph at the bottom shows the raw data, which by default is subdivided by its app and route (path) labels.
+* The graph at the bottom shows the raw data, which by default is subdivided by its app and trigger (path) labels.
 So you will see one line for each function
 * The graph at the top shows the result of performing a Prometheus `sum` expression that adds together the metric values for each function.
 So the graph shows just one line, the grand total for all functions

 This demonstrates how there is more to using Prometheus than simply displaying a metric.
 It allows you to perform various statistical transformations on the raw data, performing a `sum` in this case.